lunarc/lunarc_docs/docs/guides/applications/MATLAB.md

 matlab -singleCompThread
 ```

-On the LUNARC HPC Desktop (Thinlinc) MATLAB R2016a as well as MATLAB R2017a are available via the Applications menu.
-Starting MATLAB from the menue automatically will set the -singleCompThread flag.
+On the LUNARC HPC Desktop (Thinlinc), these versions are available as Desktop On-Demand graphic interfaces via the Applications menu.
+Starting MATLAB from the menu automatically will set the -singleCompThread flag.
 This is now the recommended way to start MATLAB on the LUNARC HPC Desktop.
+Job configurations as described in the following sections can be entered at the Command Window in the MATLAB GUI, or can be set and saved as a cluster profile.

 ## Getting Started with Serial and Parallel MATLAB